19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 Ironically, this type of fraud is called “friendly” — without being friendly to you, your purse, and your business at all.

-Tracking numbers and signature upon delivery will save you from chargeback fraud.
+Tracking numbers and a signature upon delivery will save you from chargeback fraud.

 5. Stay Away from Sensitive Customer Data